-Hebrew Readings (3 SH)
+BVOT 541 Hebrew Readings (3 SH) Elective exegesis courses in Greek and Hebrew are

-Elective exegesis courses in Greek and Hebrew are normally offered as directed studies.
-If there are a sufficient number of students interested in an exegesis course at a given time, an exegesis course may be offered in the regular course format.

-Alternate Track

-The Alternate Track will replace the 12 credit hours of biblical language required in the Primary Track with four courses for 12 credit hours: Basics of Biblical Language, Interpreting the Biblical Text, an Old Testament book study and a New Testament book study.
-All biblical book studies will incorporate an emphasis on the language aspects of the study, encouraging students in the use of language tools and resources.
+Early in their time of study, students will work with normally offered as directed studies.
+If there are a an advisor to identify vocational growth goals and to sufficient number of students interested in an exegesis select courses that will prepare them for the specialized course at a given time, an exegesis course may be offered role they envision for their ministry.
+This specialization, in the regular course format. while having a clear focus, will be made up of courses that students and advisors jointly discern will best Alternate Track serve their further ministry preparation.
+Possible areas of specialization given the training opportunities the The Alternate Track will replace the 12 credit hours of seminary can provide are these: Chaplaincy/Pastoral biblical language required in the Primary Track with four Care; Christian Spiritual Formation; Congregational courses for 12 credit hours: BVG 511 Basics of Biblical Ministries: Preaching, worship. etc.; Conflict Language, BVG 621 Interpreting the Biblical Text, Management & Peacebuilding; Leadership; Missions; an Old Testament book study and a New Testament Youth and Young Adult Ministry.
+Students may chose book study.
+All biblical book studies will incorporate other interest area in consultation with their advisor. an emphasis on the language aspects of the study, encouraging students in the use of language tools and Degree requirements require final completion of a 3 resources.

-If a student in the Alternate Track chooses to take one elementary language course, the language course can be used in place of a biblical book study; or if a student takes both elementary language courses, these can be used in place of the Basics course and a biblical book study.
-In any case, the number of semester hours of language and biblical book studies must amount to 12 SH in addition to the other biblical studies courses required in the Nurturing the Biblical Vision MDiv core curriculum.
+semester-hour Ministry Specialization Project (SMCL 698).
+This project will be a summative reflection on If a student in the Alternate Track chooses to take one the area of specialization chosen by each student, and elementary language course, the language course can a proposal for ways the ministry specialization will be used in place of a biblical book study; or if a student contribute to the students' ongoing vocation. takes both elementary language courses, these can be Since the MACL is a terminal degree, students who used in place of the Basics course and a biblical book may later choose to enter a different program such as study.
+In any case, the number of semester hours of Master of Divinity will need to complete additional language and biblical book studies must amount to studies beyond the one-year difference in the two 12 SH in addition to the other biblical studies courses programs.
+If a student chooses to complete an MACL required in the Nurturing the Biblical Vision MDiv core degree and then decides to pursue a Master of Divinity curriculum. degree, consideration may be given to applying up to 33 semester hours of credit from the first degree toward the Master of Divinity degree.

-Master of Arts in Church Leadership
+Master of Arts in Christian Leadership